-After the rim repair is complete we use this colour to blend the section for a great finish.
-If needed we can Change Wheel Colour for our customers.
+After the wheel repair is complete we use this colour to paint the wheel section for a great finish.
+If needed we can Change the Wheel Colour for our customers to something custom and we call this a wheel respray.

 Painted Wheel Repair also means that your wheel will be 95% to brand new when the repair is completed.

-There is a 2 year warranty on all our painted repairs.
+There is a 2 year warranty on all our painted wheel repair.

 When repairing machined wheels which have fine CNC lines and a gloss coat on them, we fix the damage using various sanding techniques, after the damage is repaired we buff and polish your wheels to their original finish.
 This machined wheel repair method requires no painting but the repaired area will be slightly noticeable compared to the rest of the wheels.